DIA(LEGAL) - EMPLOYEE WELFARE: FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION

 Title VII does not prohibit all verbal and physical harassment in the workplace.
 For example, harassment between men and women is not automatically unlawful sexual harassment merely because the words used have sexual content or connotations.
 Oncale v.
 Sundowner Offshore Services, Inc., 523 U.S. 75 (1998)

-A district should take all steps necessary to prevent sexual harassment from occurring, such as affirmatively raising the subject, expressing strong disapproval, developing appropriate penalties, informing employees of their right to raise and how to raise the issue of harassment under Title VII, and developing methods to sensitize all concerned.
-29 CFR 1604.11(f)
+A district should take all steps necessary to prevent unlawful harassment from occurring, such as affirmatively raising the subject, expressing strong disapproval, developing appropriate penalties, informing employees of their right to raise and how to raise the issue of harassment under Title VII, and developing methods to sensitize all concerned.
+29 C.F.R.
+1604.11(f)